A

 flicks.

-We have a perfect setting at a mortuary
+We have a perfect setting at the mortuary

-scene's look very dark as well an army of
+and at the graveyard scene's since they made this film look very dark as well an army of

 zombie's attacking anyone who arrives